Sitting where we are, in the middle, we can tell that it is a difficult automotive market.

 Or rather don’t throw away all the good practices you have learnt in rather more benign times, especially when it comes to recruitment.
 Because the mistakes you make in haste and under pressure now will only come back to haunt you, and in today’s litigious environment they could cost you a lot.

-Take these examples of panic measures from the past couple of months, both from reputable, well-respected employers, involving candidates with stable careers under no pressure to move.
-At a junior level, a manager needed a service advisor quickly.
-He meets an ideal candidate and offers the job almost on the spot.
-He confirms with an offer letter.
+Take these examples of panic measures from the past couple of weeks, both from reputable, well respected employers.
+A manager needed a service advisor quickly, meets a young candidate from a stable background and offers the job almost on the spot, he confirms with an offer letter.

 As soon as notice has been handed in the contract is issued, asking him to break his current contract of a month’s notice and start within a week.
 It is made clear that if he cannot agree the offer will be withdrawn.

-Another client needs a manager and briefs us on a package - let us say of £50,000.
-We put up several candidates, but one in particular is only interested if the offer is indeed the full 50.
-Long process, lots of meetings and a call is made to this candidate - would he consider £35-40,000?
+Another client needs a manger and briefs us on a basic salary – let us say of £50,000.
+We put up several candidates, but one in particular we know is strong and emphasise that he is only interested if the offer is indeed the full 50.
+Long process, lots of meetings and a call is made to this candidate – would he consider £35-40,000?